How local authorities and health boards should implement the Real Living Wage (RLW).

 9. Evaluation

-An independent evaluation will be commissioned to assess the effectiveness of the roll out of the RLW in year 1 and learn lessons for continuing and further implementation in the future.
-The initial research will involve a period of dynamic evaluation, where the lessons learned can be tested and developed with commissioners and partners to develop processes and get full implementation right.
+An independent evaluation has been commissioned to assess the effectiveness of the roll out of the RLW in year 1 and learn lessons for continuing and further administration in the future.
+The initial research will involve a period of dynamic evaluation, where the lessons learned can be tested and developed with commissioners and partners to develop processes and get full administration right.

-Following on from this will be a larger outcomes evaluation, which will consider the impact of the RLW on the workforce, which will include recruitment, retention, staff wellbeing and potential unintended consequences including impacts at geographical borders.
-This will run for multiple years and will need to work with commissioners, employers, and staff to gain detailed information about the effectiveness of the RLW.
+Following on from this there will be a larger outcomes evaluation, which will consider the impact of the RLW on the workforce, which will include recruitment, retention, staff wellbeing and potential unintended consequences including impacts at geographical borders.
+Contractors will need to work with commissioners, employers, and staff to gain detailed information about the effectiveness of the RLW.

-The RLW for Social Care Workers Steering Group will continue to provide advice and support in developing this implementation guidance.
-It will also input into the design of the evaluation specification and will continue to provide ongoing oversight of implementation, responding to issues arising with a focus on delivering fairness and consistency of approach.
+The RLW for Social Care Workers Steering Group will continue to provide ongoing oversight of administration, responding to issues arising with a focus on delivering fairness and consistency of approach.

 10. Fair work